Thanks for visiting 🙂

 Hand knitting history - The earliest known knitted items found in Europe; made by Muslims employed by the Spanish Christian Royal Families in the 13th century AD.

 Their ability to make high quality knitted goods are visible in various tombs in a Monastery in Spain.
-The Catholic Spanish must’ve found these goods very special, as many garments and accessories are in Catholic church treasuries across Spain.
+The Catholic Spanish must have found these goods extraordinary, as many garments and accessories are in Catholic church treasuries across Spain.

 The skills that these Muslims knitters brought to Spain influenced many branches of Christianity.
 Many paintings of the Virgin Mary from the 14th century, portray her knitting.